Pedana: Governance

 Pedana municipality was formed in the year 1985.
 It is a III–Grade Municipality with 23 wards and spread over an area of 20.72 km2.

 Transport

 The town is well connected to many towns and cities by means of rail and road transport.
 The town has a total road length of 76.12 km.
 NH 216 passes through the town which connects Digamarru and Ongole.
 Pedana railway station is classified as a D–category stations in the Vijayawada railway division of South Coast Railway zone.

 Economy

-The handloom weaving is one of the main occupations of the town.
-They also use Kalamkari technique, a type of block printing using natural dyes onto cotton and Silk Fabric/Saree.
+Handloom weaving is one of the town's main occupations.
+The Kalamkari technique is used, a type of block printing using natural dyes onto cotton and Silk Fabric/Saree.